-SEC.
-52. The legislature shall have no power to authorize any county, city, town, or other political corporation or subdivision of the state, to lend its credit or to grant public money or thing of value, in aid of or to any individual, association or corporation whatsoever; or to become a stockholder in such corporation, association or company.
+Sec.
+52. The legislature shall have no power to authorize any county, city, town or calamity other political corporation or subdivision of the state to lend its credit or to grant public money or thing of value, in aid of or to any individual, association or corporation whatso-

-SEC.
-53. The legislature shall have no power to grant, or to authorize any county or municipal authority to grant, any extra compensation, fee or allowance to a public officer, agent, servant or contractor, after service has been rendered, or a contract has been entered into, and performed in whole or in part; nor pay, nor authorize the payment of, any claim created against any county or municipality of the state, under any agreement or contract made without authority of law.
+Sec.
+53. The legislature shall have no power to grant, or to authorize any county or municipal authority to grant, any extra compensation, fee or allowance to a public officer, agent, servant or contractor after service has been rendered or a contract has been entered into and performed in whole or in part; nor pay, nor authorize the payment of, any claim created against any county or municipality of the state, under any agreement or contract made without authority of law.

-SEC.
-54. The legislature shall have no power to release or alienate any lien held by the state upon any railroad, or in anywise change the tenor or meaning, or pass any act explanatory thereof; but the same shall be enforced in accordance with the original terms upon which it was acquired.
+Sec.
+54. The legislature shall have no power to release or alienate any lien held by the state upon any railroad, or in anywise change the tenor or meaning or pass any act explanatory thereof; but the same shall be enforced in accordance with the original terms upon which it was acquired.

-SEC.
-55. The legislature shall have no power to release or extinguish, or to authorize the releasing or extinguishing, in whole or in part, the indebtedness, liability or obligation of any incorporation or individual to this state, or to any county, or other municipal corporation therein.
+Sec.
+55. The legislature shall have no power to release or extinguish, or to authorize the releasing or extinguishing, in whole or in part, the indebtedness, liability or obligation of any incorporation or individual to this state or to any county or other municipal corporation therein.

 Sec.
-56. The legislature shall not, except as otherwise provided in this constitution, pass any local or special law authorizing-
+56. The legislature shall not, except as otherwise provided in this constitution, pass any local or special law, authorizing-